 - Using Libraries public areas/restrooms as a bathing/laundry facility or any heating/reheating of food or beverages

 - Keep conversations and behavior at a level that will not disturb others and is consistent with an academic environment.

 - Observe all posted rules of library use, including, but not limited to, restrictions related to cell phone use, use of quiet/silent study areas, consumption of food and drink, and computer use.

 - Use furniture, library equipment, and facilities in an appropriate manner and as designed; e.g. aisles and walk spaces are to remain freely passable at all times to ensure egress.

 - Unattended items are subject to removal by Library staff.
 The University Libraries is not responsible for the loss or theft of personal property.
 Avoid theft by keep personal property with you at all times.

 - A parent or guardian must supervise children under age 14.

-- Unless otherwise posted, it is permissible to consume food and nonalcoholic beverages in the Libraries; beverages must be in spill-proof containers.
+- Unless otherwise posted, it is permissible to consume food and nonalcoholic beverages in the Libraries.

 - Dispose of trash or recyclables in an appropriate receptacle.